Praktical1/Praktical1.github.io/README.md

   <li>implement duplicate order grouping</li>
 </ul>

-Things that broke on this public version
+Things that broke on this publicily hosted version (at least on the website itself)
 <ul>
   <li>The CSS for the builder isn't updating to account for small fix on description being hidden</li>
 </ul>